FrostyX/frostyx.github.io/_drafts/dockerized-copr.md

 Have I already said, that it is ridiculously easy to use?
 Just run following command in the copr root directory.

     docker-compose up -d

-It builds images for all Copr services and run containers from them.
+It builds images for all Copr services and runs containers from them.
 Once it is done, you should be able to open <http://127.0.0.1:5000> and successfully build a package in it.

 ### How so?

 There is a `docker-compose.yaml` file in the copr root directory, which describes all the Copr services and ties them together.
-At this point we have frontend, distgit, backend and database.
+At this point, we have a frontend, distgit, backend and database.
 This may change in the future by splitting the functionality across more containers.

-In copr repository also lies a directory called `docker` which contains corresponding Dockerfile for each service.
+In copr repository also lies a directory called `docker` which contains the corresponding Dockerfile for each service.

-All the images are build in the same way.
-First the whole copr repository is copied in.
+All the images are built in the same way.
+First, the whole copr repository is copied in.
 Then the `tito` is used to build an appropriate package for the service.
 It is installed, configured and started.
-The only exception here is the database, which just setups a simple postgresql server.
+The only exception here is the database, which just setups a simple PostgreSQL server.

 The parent process for the services running in containers is a `supervisord` so they can be controlled via `supervisorctl` command.